OskiLMAO/Wii-U-Firmware-Archive/README.md

 If you do not want to make modifications to your console(you still need to install ISFSHax on your console), use RedNAND._**

-1. Installing ISFSHax
+**1. Installing ISFSHax**
         Make sure your sd card is in FAT32. go to https://isfsh.ax/ and press "Download".
         Copy everything to the sd card.
-File structure should look like this. fw.img
-            ios.img
-            superblock.img
-            superblock.img.sha
-            wiiu
-                payload.elf
-                payloads
-                    fw_img_loader
-                        payload.elf
-                ios_plugins
-                    00core.ipx
-                    5isfshax.ipx
-           ```
         Now if you use aroma, hold B while the gamepad is booting or when launching the H&S app.
-        A black and white menu should show up asking you to choose a payload, select fw_img_loader
-        If your console isnt modded, you can use the browser exploit.
+        A black and white menu should show up asking you to choose a payload, select fw_img_loader If your console isnt modded, you can use the browser exploit.
         Open the Browser and go to "wiiuexploit.xyz", press on the "Run Exploit!"
 IMMEDIATELY hold B until you see the payload menu.
 Select fw_img_loader.
-        Note: minute only outputs 1080p through HDMI, no picture on the gamepad, and nothing on the analog outputs.
+        	**Note: minute only outputs 1080p through HDMI, no picture on the gamepad, and nothing on the analog outputs.**
         Some people reported that the screen output is not working for them when minute was loaded from the recovery_menu.
 If you made sure nothing else is the problem (right fw.img, TV supports 1080p HDMI), you can try following along blindly by pressing the appropriate buttons.
 Make sure to wait long enough between the presses, so the system has time to load.
 Without display output skip the first backup and go directly to Installing ISFShax.
         If you already have an SLC backupm you can skip this.
         Navigate to Backup and Restore (9 presses with the Power Button, press the eject button)